Resolution of Quantum Imaging with Undetected Photons: How to increase the resolution of future experiments

 \section{How to increase the resolution of future experiments}

 In our analysis, we have considered experiments that use the scheme of Ref. \cite{lemos_quantum_2014}, in which nonlinear crystals are located in the far field of the object and the momentum correlation between detected and undetected photons limits the resolution.
 In this case, the best resolution can be achieved if $\sigma/M$ in Eq. (\ref{PSFscaled}) is minimized.
 Equation (\ref{PSFscaled}) implies that in order to increase the resolution in this type of setup (at the cost of a decreased field-of-view (FOV)), it is beneficial to use lenses of short focal length in the undetected beam.
 Short focal lengths allow to decrease the distance between two points on an object, that correspond to two ``adjacent'' wave-vectors, i.e., to a fixed distance in the momentum space.
+A second alternative is decreasing the FOV by an external optical system.

 The resolution can also be enhanced by decreasing the wavelength of the light illuminating the object.
 In order to increase the momentum correlation between the two photons, a large pump beam and hence nonlinear crystals with large transverse dimensions are beneficial.

 A different approach could be to change the geometry of the setup in a way that the momentum correlation does not limit the resolution.
 This could be achieved, for example, by imaging the nonlinear crystals onto the object and the camera.
 In this case, the imaging system would rely on photon pair correlations in the transverse position rather than in momentum.
 Therefore, the small size of the nonlinear crystals is expected to limit the FOV instead of the resolution.